awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 **To verify the permissions on your instance**

 1. Stop your instance and detach the root volume\.
-For more information, see [Stop and start your instance](Stop_Start.md) and [Detaching an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\.
+For more information, see [Stop and start your instance](Stop_Start.md) and [Detach an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\.

 1. Launch a temporary instance in the same Availability Zone as your current instance \(use a similar or the same AMI as you used for your current instance\), and attach the root volume to the temporary instance\.
-For more information, see [Attaching an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.
+For more information, see [Attach an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.

 1. Connect to the temporary instance, create a mount point, and mount the volume that you attached\.
-For more information, see [Making an Amazon EBS volume available for use on Linux](ebs-using-volumes.md)\.
+For more information, see [Make an Amazon EBS volume available for use on Linux](ebs-using-volumes.md)\.

 1. From the temporary instance, check the permissions of the `/home/my-instance-user-name/` directory of the attached volume\.
 If necessary, adjust the permissions as follows: